F-1 and J-1 Travel

 - Travel Request Form

-- Passport (and passports of any traveling family members)
+- Passport for yourself and any traveling family members

-Students and scholars should be aware of potential delays in visa processing due to possible security checks, or as the State Department refers to as "administrative processing."
+Students and scholars should be aware of potential delays in visa processing due to possible security checks, which the State Department refers to as "administrative processing."
 You should discuss supporting documentation with the ISO prior to travel, and include the possibility of significant delays in your travel.
+Once the decision to undergo admiistrative processing is made by the U.S. Consulate, there is nothing the University can do to accelerate the process.

-**Never enter the U.S. on a Tourist Visa (B-2 or B-1/B-2) or the Visa Waiver Program (WB or WT) throughout your period of F-1 or J-1 status, including an approved period of F-1 OPT or J-1 Academic Training.
+Never enter the U.S. on a Tourist Visa (B-2 or B-1/B-2) or the Visa Waiver Program (WB or WT) throughout your period of F-1 or J-1 status, including an approved period of F-1 OPT or J-1 Academic Training.
 This includes summer and holiday travel while you are still actively a F-1/J-1 student/scholar or on OPT or academic training.
-Entry to the U.S. as other than F-1 or J-1 will constitute a change of status, and F-1 benefits will be abandoned.
+Entry to the U.S. as other than F-1 or J-1 will constitute a change of status, and F-1 benefits will be abandoned., including the ability to enroll at UVa.